Edgewall Software

 Distutils is slated to use python's stdlib logging module but that's only for python 3.0.
 Maybe we can know who is running the code and invoke the proper logger because we should handle both.
 Again, if we just raise the exception and have Babel catch it, Babel would know where to log it to.

-Changed 3 years ago by palgarvio
+comment:8 Changed 16 years ago by palgarvio

 The above patch along with this babel ticket resolves this issue.
 As a default Babel set's the error callback to which ever logging facility is being used, distutils or logging but users can provide their own to stop the whole process ignore it or do whatever they want.